Governance

 Directors are subject to election by shareholders at the first opportunity after their appointment, and to re-election thereafter at intervals of no more than three years.

-All directors have access to the advice and services of the Group CEO/CFO who performs the role of the Company Secretary, and who is also responsible for ensuring that Board procedures are followed.
+All directors have access to the advice and services of the Group CEO/CFO.
+The CFO performs the role of the Company Secretary, and is also responsible for ensuring that Board procedures are followed.
 There is also a procedure in place for any director to take independent professional advice, if necessary, at the Company’s expense.

 Principle 6